Full Semester Programs

 United Arab Emirates

-Students interested in staying within the U.S. but traveling to a different location can spend the semester in Washington, D.C. or Hawaii
+Students interested in staying within the U.S. but traveling to a different location can spend the semester in Washington, D.C., Hawaii, or Puerto Rico

 U.S. Study Away Programs:

-There are currently two options available for students interested in studying away rather than abroad.
+There are currently three options available for students interested in studying within the U.S. and surrounding territories.

 Want to study abroad, but not sure where to go?
 Why not choose a multi-country option where you’ll get to study abroad in more than one location on your program!